5 Steps to Become a BPO Agent

 The BPO forms are very tedious and time-consuming to fill out.
 The forms have a lot of data fields that must be filled in or the order will be rejected.
 Some agents use virtual assistants to fill out the BPO form.
 I think automation is cheaper, faster and better than using a virtual assistant.

 You hear a lot of agents that absolutely under no circumstance will do a BPO, because the work can be time-consuming and overwhelming.
 In order to be successful doing BPOs you must be organized, streamline your processes, get BPO training, and use BPO automation.

 We are in the beta test phase.
 Beta testers and founding members will get access to discounts and perks.
-If you are ready to get started doing BPOs and using autofill software for the forms then join our Facebook group.
+If you are ready to get started doing BPOs and using autofill software for the forms then join the community and join our Facebook group.